PierfrancescoSoffritti/android-youtube-player/README.md

 The *core* module contains the YouTube Player.
 ```
 dependencies {
-  implementation 'com.github.PierfrancescoSoffritti:AndroidYouTubePlayer:7.0.1'
+  implementation 'com.pierfrancescosoffritti.androidyoutubeplayer:core:8.0.0'
 }
 ```

 ### Chromecast
-The *chromecast* module is an extension library for the *core* module.
+The *chromecast-sender* module is an extension library for the *core* module.
 Use this if you need to cast videos from your app to a Chromecast device.
 ```
 dependencies {
-  implementation 'com.github.PierfrancescoSoffritti:AndroidYouTubePlayer:7.0.1'
+  implementation 'com.pierfrancescosoffritti.androidyoutubeplayer:core:8.0.0'

   // implementation 'org.jetbrains.kotlin:kotlin-stdlib-jdk7:1.2.50' // add this only if your project is not configured to use Kotlin
-  implementation 'com.github.PierfrancescoSoffritti:AndroidYouTubePlayer:7.0.1'
+  implementation 'com.pierfrancescosoffritti.androidyoutubeplayer:chromecast-sender:0.12'
 }
 ```

 # Quick start
-In order to start using the player you need to add the [YouTubePlayerView](https://github.com/PierfrancescoSoffritti/Android-YouTube-Player#YouTubePlayerView) to your layout
+In order to start using the player you need to add a [YouTubePlayerView](#youtubeplayerview) to your layout
 ```
 <LinearLayout
     xmlns:android="http://schemas.android.com/apk/res/android"